Natasha Irons: Powers, abilities, and resources

 Natasha was originally a student who held an interest in medicine, dance, and politics.
 Later, she is instead cast as a genius knowledgeable in several scientific fields although she specializes in engineering and computer science, using her expertise to fashion high-powered powered armor that grants her super powers.

 Natasha's character also has had super-powers several times; she was granted superhuman strength due to the drug known as "tar" for a short time although it would make her have fits of rage.
 For a time, Natasha also developed super-powers due to her participation in Lex Luthor's Everyman Project to become an artificial metahuman.
 Her initial powers granted her superhuman strength and endurance, flight, and the power to control light and solar energies.
-Later developments following Luthor's deactivation of the treatment instead granted her new powers as a side-effect, allowing her her to shift into a gaseous form at will.
+Later developments following Luthor's deactivation of the treatment instead granted her new powers as a side-effect, allowing her to shift into a gaseous form at will.